fefas/mac-setup/README.md

    ```

 3. This is a manually step for configuring desktop applications that can not be
-   automated, like _1Password_, _Dropbox_ and so on.
-I may want do it before the
+   automated (or are very hard to), like _1Password_, _Dropbox_ and so on.
+You
-   following steps...
+   may want to do it before the following steps...

-4. Import the RSA and GPG keys from external USB drive (do I have to write that
+4. Import the RSA and GPG keys from external USB drive (requires USB drive
-   the USB drive MUST be pluged?):
+   pluged):

    ```shell
    $ cd ~/Downloads/mac-setup